 - Research data must be deposited in a trusted repository and assigned a persistent identifier.

-- The metadata of research data must be open, accessible, findable and machine readable.
+- The metadata of research data must be open, accessible, findable and machine-readable.

 - Research data must be managed and shared in line with the FAIR principles.